2010 Petit Le Mans

-The 13th Annual Petit Le Mans powered by Mazda2 is the 13th running of the Petit Le Mans and the final round of the 2010 American Le Mans Series season.
+The 13th Annual Petit Le Mans powered by Mazda2 was the 13th running of the Petit Le Mans and the final round of the 2010 American Le Mans Series season.
 The event also served as the second and penultimate round of the 2010 Intercontinental Le Mans Cup.
 It took place at Road Atlanta, Georgia on October 2, 2010.

 Qualifying

 Qualifying result

 Pole position winners in each class are marked in bold.